The Pools at Disney’s Art of Animation Resort

 It’s a sizeable pool.

 Lastly, The Lion King section of the resort doesn’t offer a pool.
 However, it does have a children’s play area.
-This playground is located between the main lobby and The Little Mermaid section of the resort.
+This playground is between the main lobby and The Little Mermaid section of the resort.

 Overall, the three pools at Disney’s Art of Animation are equally fun.
 The main pool, The Big Blue Pool, is the largest, with an additional water play area and playground.